Subtotal | $0.00 |

 Uscreen offers monetization options that go beyond the usual model, such as bundles, lifetime access, and rentals.
 It allows customers to easily create their own branded video-streaming apps for mobile devices, PCs, and smart TVs.
 The platform combines behavioral analytics, smart marketing tools, and community features to boost engagement and maximize streaming revenue.
 Pricing starts at $49/month.

 What if you wanted to keep all of this video-hosting business completely under your purview.
-You already run your website and some backend software on a hosted server, so why not migrate all that to a dedicated server that has enough room and bandwidth for your videos?
+You already run your website and some backend software on a hosted server, so why not migrate all that to a dedicated video hosting service that has enough space and bandwidth all on your own server?

 If you are serving videos from your own server, you will be in direct possession of all the data about them: their actual viewership, in real time.
 You’ll be able to see where people connect from and when they abandon a video.
 If you require registration to start browsing and watching, then you will have data allowing you to discern your visitors’ preferences, or at least their patterns of browsing.